-This course will help students practice skills that will help them in a university context, including lectures and seminar-style discussions, as well as some practice-based making in a workshop format.
-This integrated approach will allow students to sample a range of formats in a three-week period.
-The course includes material from the humanities, media arts, and social sciences.
-Based on this wide-ranging experience, students can find more advanced courses in the area or areas related to games that interest them most.
+This program will help participants practice skills that will help them in a university context, including lectures and seminar-style discussions, as well as some practice-based making in a workshop format.
+This integrated approach will allow participants to sample a range of formats in a three-week period.
+The program includes material from the humanities, media arts, and social sciences.

 • Available for current high school students who are at least 15 years old

-• The program's medium of instruction will be in English, so students should be comfortable in an English-speaking learning environment
+• The program's medium of instruction will be in English, so applicants should be comfortable in an English-speaking learning environment

 • Applicants must be Hong Kong residents or be eligible to study in Hong Kong during the program period